sinecode/han/README.md

     $ python bow.py {yelp, yelp-sample, yahoo, amazon}

 A Stochastic Gradient Descent classifier is used together with a logistic regression loss.
 The 50,000 most frequent words from the training set are selected and the count of each word is used as features.
-A grid search cross-validation is used to find the best `alpha` parameter.
+A grid search cross-validation is used to find the best `alpha` parameter, that is the constant that multiplies the regularization term.

 ## Results